jackhlay/Chessguy/README.md

 # Hello!

-### Thank you for your interest in my Chess Engine. most current progress is held in the "Progress-Tube" branch.
+### Thank you for your interest in my Chess Engine. most current progress is held in this branch.

 ### This is an experimental branch, where I am trying to move the engine to Go.
 I think python worked well as a prototype but the way i wrote it is so messy and wrong that I think I should do it right now that there's a working concept.